Access to goods, premises and services

 - in accessing important social goods and services, such as healthcare, housing, education and transport

-- in relation to how public bodies carry out some of their other functions, such as policing and the issuing of licences
+- in how public bodies carry out some of their other functions, such as policing and the issuing of licences

 - Access to everyday services